Given two -degree polynomials:

 :

-Then, the point-value representation of polynomial can be computed as a Hadamard product (Definition A-10.1 in §A-10.1) of the values of point-value representation of and as follows:
+Then, the point-value representation of the polynomial can be computed as a Hadamard product (Definition A-10.1 in §A-10.1) of the values of the point-value representation of and as follows:

 : , where

-However, we cannot derive polynomial based on these coordinates, because the degree of is (or lesser than ).
-But if we regard all polynomials (including , and ) to be in the polynomial ring (or ), then we can reduce the -degree polynomial to a congruent -degree (or lesser degree) polynomial in the ring.
+However, we cannot derive polynomial based on these coordinates because the degree of is (or less than ).
+But if we regard all polynomials (including and ) to be in the polynomial ring (or ), then we can reduce the -degree polynomial to a congruent -degree (or lesser degree) polynomial in the ring.
 Then, the coordinates of are sufficient to derive .

 However, the time complexity of this new method is still .
-The Hadamard product between two polynomials’ point-value representation takes , but evaluating a polynomial at distinct values takes (because each polynomial has terms and we have to compute each term for distinct values), and the polynomial interpolation of deriving also takes .
+The Hadamard product between two polynomials’ point-value representations takes , but evaluating a polynomial at distinct values takes (because each polynomial has terms, and we have to compute each term for distinct values).
+The polynomial interpolation for deriving also takes .

-To solve this efficiency problem, this section will introduce an efficient technique of polynomial evaluation which can evaluate a polynomial at distinct roots of unity in .
+To solve this efficiency problem, this section will introduce an efficient technique for polynomial evaluation, which can evaluate a polynomial at distinct roots of unity in .
 This technique is classified into 2 types: Fast Fourier Transform (FFT) and Number-theoretic Transform(NTT).
-These two types are technically almost the same with the only difference that FFT assumes a polynomial ring over complex numbers (§A-7), whereas NTT assumes a polynomial ring over the integer ring (§A-9).
+These two types are technically almost the same, with the only difference being that the FFT assumes a polynomial ring over complex numbers (§A-7), whereas the NTT assumes a polynomial ring over a finite field (e.g., integers modulo a prime) (§A-9).
 Polynomial multiplication based on FFT (or NTT) comprises 3 steps: (1) forward FFT (or NTT); (2) point-value multiplication; and (3) inverse FFT (or NTT).